AdobeDocs/experience-manager-core-components.en/help/using/text.md

 ## The Text Component and the Rich Text Editor {#the-text-component-and-the-rich-text-editor}

 The Core Components Text Component leverages the AEM Rich Text Editor (RTE).
-The RTE provides content authors with a wide range of functionality for editing their text content.The RTE is very flexible in its configuration and offers a number of options.
+The RTE provides content authors with a wide range of functionality for editing their text content.
+The RTE is very flexible in its configuration and offers a number of options.
 Further details about how the RTE can be configured can be found in the article [Configure the Rich Text Editor](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/rich-text-editor.html).

 The remainder of this article demonstrates the standard configuration of the Core Components Text Component with the out-of-the-box RTE configuration.